The potential of automated translation in multilingual litigation

 During a recent webcast presented by Inventus, eDiscovery experts discussed ways firms and organizations can overcome the obstacles of multilingual litigation – a growing trend in the legal field as litigation increasingly goes global.

-“Accelerating International eDiscovery: Overcoming the challenges of multilingual litigation” featured the insights of Jerome Torres Lozano, director of professional services at Inventus; John Tinsley, chief executive officer at Iconic Machine Translations; and Dominic Piernot, an eDiscovery consultant.
+“Accelerating International eDiscovery: Overcoming the challenges of multilingual litigation” featured the insights of Jerome Torres Lozano, director of professional services at Inventus, and John Tinsley, chief executive officer at Iconic Machine Translations.

 Multilingual Litigation is on the Rise

 Multilingual litigation is a mainstay of litigation and continues to trend upwards.
-By 2020, about 80% of litigation will be multilingual, according to Gartner.
+About 80% of litigation will be multilingual this decade, according to Gartner.
 Not only is litigation going to be largely multilingual, there is going to be a lot more electronic content associated with it.
 In tandem with the growth in multilingual litigation is the explosion of online data, which is growing at a 40% annual compound rate.

 Another challenge on the horizon is an increase in cross-border and multijurisdictional matters.
 Nearly 40% of all companies surveyed in 2019 by Statista reported involvement in cross-border litigation.